Chart Color Schemes

 Chermside West's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Chermside West residents show relatively positive health outcomes, with low prevalence of common conditions across younger and older age groups.
+Chermside West residents show relatively positive health outcomes, with low prevalence of common conditions across both younger and older age groups.
 Approximately 54% (~3764 people) have private health cover, compared to Greater Brisbane's 56%.

-Mental health issues affect 8.2%, asthma impacts 7.1%, while 70.1% report no medical ailments, slightly higher than Greater Brisbane's 69.1%.
-The area has 16.6% (1160 people) aged 65 and over, with seniors' health outcomes above average, similar to the general population's profile.
+Mental health issues affect 8.2%, while asthma impacts 7.1%.
+Around 70.1% report no medical ailments, slightly higher than Greater Brisbane's 69.1%.
+As of 2021, 16.6% (~1160 people) are aged 65 and over.
+Health outcomes among seniors align with the general population's profile.

 Frequently Asked Questions - Health